Proposal and Budget Note Boilerplates

 limitations within the university's accounting system, the system does not provide

-for accumulating and reporting expenses at the level of detail submitted.
-Expenses
+for invoicing and reporting expenses at the level of detail submitted.
+Expenses will

-will be accounted for and reported according to the University budget lines.
+be invoiced and reported according to the University budget lines.

 Due to limitations within the University's accounting system, bolded budget line items